douglasduteil/gulp-header/README.md

   * `options` object optional
     * `file` string optional
       * a file to use for the headerText, if headerText isn't specified
-    * other parameters will be passed through to the markdown processor against `headerText`
+    * other parameters will be passed through to the mustache processor against `headerText`

 Example
 -------